pauljarc/sub-curried/README.md

 # BUGS

 No major bugs currently open.
-Please report any bugs via RT or email, or ping me on IRC (osfameron on irc.perl.org and freenode)
+Please report any bugs via RT or email.

 # SEE ALSO

-[Devel::Declare](https://metacpan.org/pod/Devel%3A%3ADeclare) provides the magic (yes, there's a teeny bit of code generation involved, but it's not a global filter, rather a localised parsing hack).
+[Keyword::Pluggable](https://metacpan.org/pod/Keyword%3A%3APluggable) provides the syntactic magic.

 There are several modules on CPAN that already do currying or partial evaluation: